schellenberg/computerscience30/_sources/gettingstarted/drawingbasics.rst

 Create a sketch that makes the following happen:

-- when the user clicks on the sketch with the left mouse button AND is holding down the ``r`` key, draw a rectangle there
+- when the user clicks on the sketch AND is holding down the ``r`` key, draw a rectangle there

-- when the user clicks on the sketch with the right mouse button AND is holding down the ``e`` key, draw a circle there
+- when the user clicks on the sketch AND is holding down the ``e`` key, draw a circle there

 - when the user hits the "w" key, reset the sketch with a white background